awiedenhoeft/cs361_microservice_A/README.md

 # CS361 Microservice A: Daily Login Tracker
+# HOW TO REQUEST DATA
-A. The main program REQUESTs data from the microservice using .txt files.
-First, the main program writes the username, as entered by the user, to a .txt file.
-The microservice then reads the .txt file and either finds the user information (which includes the last login date and the current streak) in a user database file or, if the user is new, adds the user information to the user database file.
-The microservice then updates the user's current streak.<br>
+At the time of user login, the main program will send the user information to the microservice by writing to a text file.
+The microservice then reads the text file and uses it to process the user information.
+If the user is loggin in for the first time, the microservice saves the username, date of last login, and streak (defaulted to 1 day) to a user database file.
+If the user has logged in previously, the microservices finds the user's information in the user database file and updates the current streak.<br>
 Example call:
 ```
 # user enters "admin" as username